1000 Cranes: uncaged

 Since I was a child and read the story of Sadako at my library during a summer program, origami has been a presence in my life.
 I folded cranes that were sent to the monument for her in Japan and I haven’t stopped folding.

-Last year I folded 1,000 cranes out of cigarette foil, but I’ve never smoked one.
+In 2017 I folded 1,000 cranes out of cigarette foil, but I’ve never smoked one.
 One day I had the urge to start and ten months later I folded the 1,000th crane (it was blue).
 Three months later they were all strung together and hanging in a birdcage.
-A mirror on the bottom allows you to see yourself in the cranes.
+A mirror on the bottom allowed you to see yourself in the cranes.

 In the fall of 2018 I realized it was time to free the cranes from their cage.
 Below is an excerpt of my submission to ArtFields 2019.